Engaging with Stakeholders

 Why do we engage?

-Engaging with our customers helps us to be aware of their changing needs and ensure our homes are well positioned in the market.
-It also enables us to measure how we are achieving our aim to improve the delivery of consistently good quality, sustainable homes and excellent customer service.
+It also enables us to measure how we are achieving our aim of delivering high-quality, sustainable homes and excellent customer service.
 Engaging with our social housing partners ensures that we provide the appropriate range of affordable homes to meet the needs of local communities.
+In addition, we engage with the growing institutional investor and Private Rental Sector (‘PRS’) market.
 Maintaining positive relationships with all of our customers minimises reputational risk for the Group and will help to increase long-term demand for our homes.

 How do we engage?

-- We have a comprehensive communication approach for each customer including both before and after their moving in date.
+We have a comprehensive communication approach for each customer, including both before and after their moving-in date.

 What did they tell us?

-- Customers want to be able to communicate with our teams quickly and easily, at times and in ways convenient to them.
+Customers want to be able to communicate with our teams quickly and easily, at times and in ways convenient to them.
+Customers value a blend of digital and interpersonal customer experiences.

 How do we measure the effectiveness of our engagement?